ginstrom/paladin-novel/manuscript/chapter-20.md

 "Perceptive," Aldwin said.
 "But then, we expected no less from the so-called paladin's advisors."

 The fear effect intensified, washing over the room like a tide.
-Gond saw Elena's hand freeze halfway to her sword, while Thorek stood motionless, his face pale with unnatural terror.
-Even Silviana seemed caught in the spell's grip.
+Gond saw Elena's hand freeze halfway to her sword, her face draining of color as her pupils dilated with unnatural terror.
+Thorek stood motionless, his weathered features pale and his breathing shallow.
+Even Silviana seemed caught in the spell's grip, her usual composure cracking as her hands trembled against her staff.

 But Gond felt the divine power surge in response, burning away the imposed fear like sunlight through fog.
 More than that—he sensed the true nature of the men before him.
 Not merchants, not even priests of Kemiss, but something far darker.